OpenBB-finance/OpenBB/website/content/terminal/scripts/exe/_index.md

 ```
 optional arguments:
-  -p PATH, --path PATH  The path or .openbb file to run. (default: )
+  -f PATH, --file PATH  The path or .openbb file to run. (default: )
   -i ROUTINE_ARGS, --input ROUTINE_ARGS
                         Select multiple inputs to be replaced in the routine and separated by commas.
 E.g. GME,AMC,BTC-USD (default: None)
   -h, --help            show this help message (default: False)